Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-According to Hindu Mythology, King Bhagiratha took the help of Lord Shiva to bring Ganga River to earth so that he could send his ancestors to heaven.
+According to Hindu Mythology, King Bhagiratha took the help of Lord Shiva to bring the Ganga River to earth so that he could send his ancestors to heaven.
 Lord Shiva released Ganga in Haridwar from his hair.
 Lord Vishnu left his footprints at Har Ki Pauri, which is a major attraction of Haridwar today.

 Nearest Airport: Dehradun